thenoursehorse/risb/docs/tutorials/bilayer-hubbard.md

 # Exercises

-1. Put the simplest version together.
+1. Fill in the gaps in the code above to make the simplest version.
-1. Put the complicated version with `EmbeddingED` and `Tetras` together.
+1. Change the code above to use `EmbeddingED` and `Tetras`.
 1. Solve for a range of $$U$$ values.
 1. What is the evolution of the quasiparticle weight at half-filling (Fig. 7)?
-1. What is the filling of the electrons in the natural $$\pm$$ basis?
+1. What is the evolution of the electron filling in the bonding/anti-bonding ($$\pm$$) basis?
 1. What is the evolution of the quasiparticle weight at $$n = 1.88$$ (Fig. 10)?